glennhenry/cs-notes/docs/database-system/03-database-model/database-model.md

 In the case of subclass, we would add the `extends` keyword along with the parent class.
 The subclass will inherit the parents attributes.

-A key is declared as follows :
+A key is declared as follows:

 `class Movie (key (title, year))`